FormidableLabs/freactal/README.md

 });
 ```

-Any arguments that are passed to the invocation of your effect will also be passed to the function you provide to `softUpdate`.
+Any arguments that are passed to the invocation of your effect will also be passed to the function you provide to `update`.

 I.e.